 My clients come from a variety of sectors including technology, finance, manufacturing and consulting.
 I use my Japanese language skills to advise Japanese companies in the UK, as part of Lewis Silkin’s Japan Business Group.

-A large proportion of my practice is spent project managing international advice and providing strategic input in relation to multi-jurisdictional projects and/or processes.
+A large proportion of my practice is spent providing international advice and strategic input in relation to multi-jurisdictional projects and/or processes.

 Recent projects include:

-- co-ordinating and providing strategic advice and step by step documentation relating to a proposed collective redundancy consultation process across Europe
+- co-ordinating and providing strategic advice and step by step documentation relating to a proposed collective redundancy and restructure consultation process across Europe

-- reviewing a consultancy agreement and devising an employment status risk analysis tool for use across 9 jurisdictions
+- reviewing a consultancy agreement and devising an employment status risk analysis tool for use across 6 jurisdictions

 - producing a multi-national guide to the engagement of contingent workers

-In addition to project managing individual projects, I also manage an international helpdesk for a large UK retail client, to manage their day to day employment issues across 30 jurisdictions.
+I also manage an EMEA helpdesk for a large US-parented technology client, to manage their day to day employment issues across their EMEA jurisdictions.

 Atypical / the contingent workforce

-I am one of our department’s specialists on issues involving the contingent workforce and the more unusual working arrangements, such as self-employed contractors, apprentices, secondees, interns, zero hours and agency workers.
+I am co-Chair of our department’s team of specialists on issues involving the contingent workforce and the more unusual working arrangements, such as self-employed contractors, apprentices, secondees, interns, zero hours and agency workers.

 - advising on client – employment business agreements in accordance with the Conduct Regulations 2003 and the Agency Workers Regulations 2010